thorpej/nabud/README.md

 ## Changes

+### nabud-1.1
+* Tweaks to image cache management: images from local sources are cached less aggressively.
+This reduces the memory footprint of nabud at very little cost to overall performance, and also makes local NABU program development a bit easier as there is no need to manually clear the cache each time a new image is dropped into a local channel being used for that purpose.

 ### nabud-1.0
 * Added support for the NABU HCCA Application Communication Protocol.
 This protocol is much better specified than the NabuRetroNet protocol (which